adheep04/numpy-XOR-perceptron/README.md

-# exlusive-OR (XOR) classifier neural network using numpy
+# exclusive-OR (XOR) classifier neural network using numpy

 ## table
 - [about](#about)